 Olympic Dam maintains systems to record categories, quantities and locations of LLRW disposed of or stored within the SML.
-The waste management contractor is responsible for maintaining such records, which are entered into an electronic register.
+The waste management contractor is responsible for maintaining such records, within an electronic register.
 The location, type and quantity of material and its disposal is recorded.